Product strategy & customer discovery for funded B2B startups

-Building products people actually want — with evidence, not assumptions
+Building products people actually want and will pay for — with evidence

-I've spent nearly 15 years helping early-stage startups (along with enterprise companies and SMBs) figure out who their customers actually are and what to build for them.
+I've spent nearly 15 years helping funded B2B teams — from early-stage startups to enterprise — figure out who their customers actually are.
 Most teams skip straight to solutions before understanding the problem — building features based on internal debates instead of customer evidence.

-My approach starts with listening.
-We talk to actual customers, test assumptions quickly, and connect product decisions directly to what moves your business forward.
+My approach starts with listening — you, your team, and customers.
+We test assumptions quickly and connect product decisions directly to what moves your business forward.
 Whether that's through workshop facilitation, product strategy, or team coaching, the work is collaborative and focused on outcomes you can measure.

 I'm Skipper